 - prevention and better protection for people with disability

-At Home Care fully supports the Royal Commission and has a zero tolerance policy with regard to the health and safety of people with disability.
+At Home Care fully supports the Royal Commission and has a zero-tolerance policy regarding the health and safety of people with disability.
 We welcome this inquiry and its initiatives to ensure all people are provided with a safe and secure environment which protects and upholds their rights.

 We work closely with our clients, their families, carers, guardians, advocates, stakeholders and importantly our team, to ensure we provide our services in a safe and supportive environment where everyone is listened to and comfortable to communicate any concerns or suggestions.